 What to Replace CCleaner With

-The good news is that you actually don’t need CCleaner—Windows 10 has most of its functionality built-in, and you can install other tools for the rest.
+The good news is that you actually don’t need CCleaner—Windows 10 has most of its functionality built-in, check out our guide to cleaning Windows 10.
+And you can install other tools for the rest.

 Cleaning Junk Files